bozakp/tab-monitor/README.md

 ### Specs
 * Specific to Firefox
-* Tracks only tabs used with tree-style-tab (as it sets a unique ID)
+* Tracks only tabs used with tree-style-tab (as it sets a unique ID on each tab)
 * Outputs to a single file which only uses diffs to track open tabs (not much data written to disk!)